 Did I catch Hue fever?
-Not really.
+Kind of.
 I’m way less obsessed with colored lights than I thought I would be.
-Many of the colors appear “washed out”, even though I have the new bulbs with “richer, deeper” colors.
+Many of the colors appear “washed out,” even though I have the new bulbs with “richer, deeper” colors.
 In short, Hue has a lot of potential, but they’ve also failed to deliver a consistent and simple user experience.

 2/25/2017 Updated as HomeKit automatically recognizes updates.
 I’ve also been testing widgets and Google Wifi.